ActiveCampaign/postmark-wordpress/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==
+= v.1.15.0 =
+* Adds new Force From setting to allow preventing override of From address using headers, if desired.

 = v1.14.0 =
 * Adds ability to override settings for environment specific Postmark plugin settings.